A Checklist for End-Of-Summer Home Maintenance

 If you have Preferred Mutual, though, you can Live Assured that when you need us, we’ll be there for you – any time, any season!

-While spring is a common time for many homeowners to spend some extra attention on upkeep and maintenance, autumn is just as critical a season for preparing your home to withstand the potentially harsh winter weather and temperature conditions that may await you!
+For many homeowners, spring is a busy time of year to tend to the maintenance and upkeep tasks that have been set aside for “another day.”
+Fall is just as critical a season for preparing your home to withstand the potentially harsh winter weather and frigid temperatures that may await you!

 By making maintenance part of your annual fall routine, you’ll be identifying potential issues before they even arise, and help prepare your home and property for what Mother Nature has to offer!